 Veterans Services (if receiving benefits)

 Students with documented, extenuating circumstances may be eligible for an administrative withdrawal by the dean of the division in which the course or courses are taught.
-The request for an administrative withdrawal must be made in writing to the dean of the division with any supporting documentation using the administrative withdrawal form.
+The request for an administrative withdrawal must be made in writing to the dean of the division with any supporting documentation using the administrative withdrawal form or use Administrative Withdrawal: Course Currently in Progress.
 This must occur before the last official day of the semester.
 After the last official day of the semester, the registrar will review withdrawal requests submitted using the past term administrative withdrawal form.

 Extenuating circumstances should meet one of the following criteria:

-- Those that interfere with a student’s ability to attend class- resulting in an inordinate number of absences, or
+- Those that interfere with a student’s ability to attend class resulting in an inordinate number of absences.

 Extenuating circumstances should be supported with appropriate documentation, and should follow these guidelines: